Configuration PHP

 • BLACKFIRE_SERVER_ID / BLACKFIRE_SERVER_TOKEN

-You can set these environment variables in a project’s local .env file if supported, or in your global shell configuration file (such as ~/.bashrc or ~/.zshrc):
+You can set these environment variables in the local .env file of your project if supported.
+Alternatively, you can set them in your global shell configuration file (such as ~/.bashrc or ~/.zshrc):

 1